alaskanlc/lexweb/pages_md/tools.md

 ## Indexing {#i}

-Markup with the Lexware file indicates index terms to be collected.
+Markup within the Lexware file indicates index terms to be collected.
 The `lw2xhtml` program collects these and creates and index after the dictionary entries.
 The index is hyperlinked back to the entries.